Gravity, Cartan geometry, and idealized waywisers: Einstein equations in standard form

 \subsection{Vanishing torsion}

-To demonstrate that the torsion tensor vanishes we set $A=I$ and $B=J$ which yields:
+To demonstrate that the torsion tensor vanishes we set $A=I$ and $B=J$ in equation \eqref{MMwaywiserfieldeq} which yields:

-To see what this means in tensor language we rewrite the three-form as a dual vector density $\epsilon_{IJKL} e_\mu^L T_{\nu\rho}^K\epsilon^{\mu\nu\rho\sigma}$.
+To see what this means in tensor language we rewrite the three-form as a dual vector density $\epsilon_{IJKL} e_\mu^L T_{\nu\rho}^K\varepsilon^{\mu\nu\rho\sigma}$.
 The steps are similar to the rewriting of the Einstein field equations and we do not display calculation in detail.
 The result is:

-Contracting this equation with $e_\sigma^J$ yields $T_{I\mu}^\mu=0$ which when inerted back into \eqref{torsiontensoreq} yields $T^\sigma_{IJ}=0$.
-Thus, the equations of motion imposes zero torsion which shows that the MacDowell-Mansouri action is equvalent to the Einstein-Hilbert action.
+Contracting this equation with $e_\sigma^J$ yields $T_{I\mu}^\mu=0$ which when inserted back into \eqref{torsiontensoreq} yields $T^\sigma_{IJ}=0$.
+Thus, the equations of motion imposes zero torsion which shows that the MacDowell-Mansouri action is equivalent to the Einstein-Hilbert action.